 The data, even though its utilization will vary according to stakeholder role, will benefit everyone providing student services.
-Appendix G offers multiple examples of student intake surveys that can be used to provide data that an institution can use to reach out to students to offer services and inform relationship building.
+Appendix G offers an example of a student intake survey that can be used to provide data that an institution can use to reach out to students to offer services and inform relationship building.
 Data provide critical feedback that directs us as we modify our structures and alter our processes, so they are more student-centered and equity-minded.
 The goal is to support the student early and seamlessly and allow for relational interactions with the support staff.
 For example:

-- A faculty member adjusts course content, structure, and/or teaching approach based on gatekeeper success rate data. - The financial aid office begins to offer FAFSA help sessions based on FAFSA completion data.
+- A faculty member adjusts course content, structure, and/ or teaching approach based on gatekeeper success rate data. - The financial aid office begins to offer FAFSA help sessions based on FAFSA completion data.